kanika23341/bank-customer-churn-analysis/README.md

 The dataset was obtained from Kaggle and is used fro educational purposes.

 ## Questions Answered
--Which country has highest churn rate?
+- Which country has highest churn rate?
--Which age groups churn the most?
+- Which age groups churn the most?
--Does credit score affect churn?
+- Does credit score affect churn?
--Do active members churn less frequently?
+- Do active members churn less frequently?
--How does the number of products affect churn?
+- How does the number of products affect churn?